mikesmallhelp/wacat/README.md

 # wacat - Tests your web application against cat chaos!

-Imagine, you leave your computer for a while and go to pick up cup of coffee.
+Imagine, you leave your computer for a while and go to pick up a cup of coffee.
 Meanwhile your cat walks over your keyboard and causes some chaos.

-wacat application for example:
+wacat (walking cat) application for example:

-- goes to your application root url
+- goes to your web application root url
-- visit every link in your web application
+- visit every link in your application
-- adds random inputs to your HTML form inputs
+- adds random inputs to your page's form inputs
 - selects random values from dropdown menus
 - pushes every buttons